Live YouTube Tuesdays show. Facts about improvising on the guitar.

 This does take time to master but the advantage is that I can play whatever I wish anywhere at any time, keep the groove flowing and keep the melody upfront.

 Learn to play all scales and related diatonic triads in at least 5 positions of the guitar.
 This knowledge will give you a solid foundation that will allow you to hear and see all sounds around the chords you may use in your songs.
 If you master these positions correctly, you will be able to harmonise on the go, play lyrically or harmonically, both in your roles as a soloist or accompanist.
 My style of playing where I give melodic value to all my chords is based upon a solid understanding of these concepts.

 If you wish to explore further this how to you will require you to undergo a structured learning plan.
 Please refer to my online guitar courses which will give you the basics so you may start exploring the world of harmony chords and melodic thinking.

-I also teach these concepts in my regular courses at all Melbourne guitar lessons and they apply to all styles of music jazz, blues, funk and all styles of instruments including acoustic or electric guitar.
+I also teach these concepts in my regular courses at all Sydney guitar lessons and they apply to all styles of music jazz, blues, funk and all styles of instruments including acoustic or electric guitar.